influxdata/docs-v2/content/influxdb/cloud-dedicated/guides/migrate-data/migrate-1x-to-cloud-dedicated.md

 {{% /expand %}}
 {{% expand "Fix measurements with more than 250 total columns" %}}

-If in your current schema, the number total number of tags, fields, and time columns in a single measurement exceeds 250, we recommend updating your schema before migrating to {{< product-name >}}.
+If in your current schema, the total number of tags, fields, and time columns in a single measurement exceeds 250, we recommend updating your schema before migrating to {{< product-name >}}.

 Although you can [increase the column limit](/influxdb/cloud-dedicated/admin/databases/create/#table-and-column-limits) per measurement when creating a database, it may adversely affect query performance.

-Because tags are metadata use to identify specific series, we recommend splitting groups of fields across multiple measurements.
+Because tags are metadata used to identify specific series, we recommend splitting groups of fields across multiple measurements.

 **In your InfluxDB 1.x instance**:

 1. [Create a new database](/influxdb/v1/query_language/manage-database/#create-database)
-    to store the modified data in.
+    to store the modified data.
 2. Identify what fields could be grouped together in a measurement and not exceed the 250 column limit.
 3. Query each group of fields from the existing database and write them into a